-Numerous treasures are said to be hidden along the granite spires, sculptured boulders, and canyons of the City of Rocks National Reserve.
+Numerous treasures are said to be hidden along the granite spires, sculptured boulders, and canyons of the City of Rocks National Reserve in Idaho.
 Hundreds of thousands of people passed through here on their way westward, especially after the discovery of gold at Sutter’s Mill in Coloma, California.

 However, numerous other treasures are said to be hidden here, primarily along the roadways and trails that led from the gold camps of northern Idaho and Montana to Salt Lake City.